Overview

 How can you care for yourself at home?

-• Do not smoke.
-Smoking can slow healing of your discs.
-If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
+- Don’t smoke, vape, or use nicotine or tobacco.
+If you need help quitting, talk to your doctor about quit programs and medicines.
 These can increase your chances of quitting for good.

 When should you call for help?